antomatskev/wopfe/content/page/instructions.md

     - Enter:
         Name - subject
         Place - room number
-        Teacher - teachers name
+        Teacher - teachers' name
         Select day and time
     - Press the Log out button
 10. Log in as a teacher

     login: _data from Username field_

-    password: _the same as Username_
+    password: _the same as the Username_

 11. Press the profile button to see your profile data
-12. Take an outlook on different opportunities in the menu.
+12. Take a look on different opportunities in the menu.
-13. Press all tests
+13. Press All Tests
 14. Create a test
     - e.g. MAth 10a((enter the same class, which your student has) + Create
     - Press update test
-    - Try to update tests data (apart from class) adding date and time (date in suitable form)
+    - Try to update tests data (apart from class) adding date and time (**date in suitable form**)
     - Create questions
         e.g. 1.
 How old are you + Add button
     - Press add answers
     - Add some answers to the question
-    - Choose the correct answer (v - correct, o - incorrect)
+    - Choose the correct answer (v - correct, o - incorrect).
+If there are no correct answers selected, then all answers are correct.
 15. Press the Log out button
-16. Sign in as a student (using credentials, which you get while creating the student)
+16. Sign in as a student (using credentials, which you got after the student creation)

     login: _data from Username field_

-    password: _the same as Username_
+    password: _the same as the Username_

 17. Press timetables to see the students' timetables.
-(If the error page occurs, it means you didn`t create a timetable for  students' class.
-In this case, you can sign in as an admin, create the timetable and return to this step)
 18. Press My Tasks
 19. Complete the test
-20. Congratulations, you have tried all functionality of our project